aroraishan464/todo_MERN_App/README.md

     AWS_BUCKET_NAME=YOUR_BUCKET_NAME
     AWS_Uploaded_File_URL_LINK=LINK_TO_BUCKET
     ```
-    - In case the project is to be deployed on AWS EC2 or any other hosting platform, use public IP or domain name in place of localhost for FRONTEND_AUTHPAGE (publicIP/authPage), FRONTEND_RESETPAGE (publicIP/reset-password), BACKEND (publicIP).
+    - In case the project is to be deployed on AWS EC2 or any other hosting platform, use public IP or domain name in place of localhost for FRONTEND and BACKEND variables in `.env` file.
    - In AWS_Uploaded_File_URL_LINK, use the path where you want to store profile pics (eg. https://bucketName.s3.bucketRegion.amazonaws.com/).

 5. Start MongoDB server (use this [link](https://docs.mongodb.com/manual/administration/install-community/))